openstack/openstack-ansible-ops/mcapi_vexxhost/README.rst

 OpenStack-Ansible Integration
 -----------------------------

+.. note:
+   The example configuration files shown below are suitable for use with an openstack-ansible All-In-One (AIO) build and can be found at openstack-ansible-ops/mcapi_vexxhost/playbooks/files/openstack_deploy/

 The playbooks are distributed as an ansible collection, and integrate with Openstack-Ansible by adding the collection to the deployment host by adding the following to  `/etc/openstack_deploy/user-collection-requirements.yml`